 Participants

 Thirty participants were included in the experiment (17 females; age: M = 26.9, SD = 3.66, all right handed).
 Additional 15 participants were excluded for the following reasons: five because they had less than 70% correct answers in the target classification task according to a binomial test; seven since they had less than 25 valid trials in each condition; and three due to technical issues: one wore a reflective object that interfered with the motion tracking system's recordings, another for which the program crashed in the middle of the experiment, and one more who did not complete the experiment.
-All participants were native Hebrew speakers, with normal or corrected-to-normal vision, who declared y having no neurological, attentional, or mental disorders.
+All participants were native Hebrew speakers, with normal or corrected-to-normal vision, who declared having no neurological, attentional, or mental disorders.
 All participants signed a consent form and were explained that they could stop the experiment at any point if they wished to do so.
 They were reimbursed with course credit or cash payment.
 The experiment was approved by the Tel Aviv University ethics committee.